Inside The Twisted Logic Of Anti-Maskers

 Most Americans seem to have gotten the message.
 Pew Research reported in August that 85% of those surveyed wore masks in stores and other businesses, up from 65% in June.
 A National Geographic poll from October found that 92% of Americans surveyed always or sometimes wore a mask when leaving the house.
 With coronavirus cases on the rise practically everywhere in the U.S., and the Thanksgiving holiday posing potential outbreak risks, experts are practically begging us to take precautions, which include forgoing large celebrations, social distancing when possible, and, yes, wearing a mask.

-Still, there are holdouts, particularly among supporters of President Donald Trump, who is not one for wearing masks, despite having had COVID-19 himself.
-Anti-mask groups can be found in abundance on Facebook, where their many r members are very vocal about their beliefs and refusal to wear a mask — including to us.
+Still, there are holdouts, particularly among supporters of President Donald Trump, who is not one for wearing masks despite having had COVID-19 himself.
+Anti-mask groups can be found in abundance on Facebook, where their many members are very vocal about their beliefs and refusal to wear a mask — including to us.

 “I only wear a mask at work and the stores I know will enforce the mandate,” April Hendriksen, 21, who lives in the Salt Lake City area and works as a janitor at the Salt Lake City Airport, told Refinery29.
 “Even then, I keep it off my nose.
 Mathematically, there's no reason to wear a mask.
 Additionally, this has been proven to not work at all.
 We've all been wearing masks for almost a year now, and the virus still spreads.”

-Even when we pointed out to Hendriksen and others that experts say universal mask-wearing could save thousands of lives, that the coronavirus is about 10 times deadlier than the flu, they were not persuaded.
+When we pointed out to Hendriksen and others that experts say universal mask-wearing could save thousands of lives, and that the coronavirus is about 10 times deadlier than the flu, they were not persuaded.

 Advertisement